kserve/kserve/docs/samples/v1beta1/triton/fastertransformer/README.md

 python3 huggingface_bloom_convert.py -o bloom -i ./bloom-560m/ -tp 1
 ```

+The `-tp` flag specifies the level of tensor parallelism we would like the exported model to have.
+Tensor parallelism corresponds to the number of GPU that will be used to load and execute the model.

 Once this command completes execution you should have a new directory `bloom/1-cpu` that contains the model in FT format.

 ## Preparing the model for loading into Triton